-Ever get that question “Dude why do you hunt?”
-It’s an unavoidable reality in today’s world where so many have become completely disconnected with what’s actually getting crammed down their piehole.
-It’s fashionable today to go with the easiest answer “I hunt for the meat.”
+“Why do you hunt?”
+Living near a large city, I often find myself getting asked this question by those “civilized” folks who claim humans have evolved beyond such barbaric actions.
+Explaining my “why” is an unavoidable reality in today’s world where so many have become completely disconnected with not just nature, but also with what’s actually getting tossed down their piehole.
+It’s fashionable today to go with the simple answer “I hunt for the meat.”
 Yes, it’s true, I myself do hunt to feed my family.
-The meat I pack away every year is undoubtedly better and safer than what I might find in a store.
-Hormone free, free ranging, leaner, higher omega’s, just a few of the many reasons we prefer it.
-I’ve yet to hear a convincing argument that wild game isn’t the better choice, but is it just me or does anyone else get a slight twinge of guilt when food is the only answer?
-Food is a very important reason, but it’s not the only “why”.
+The meat I procure every year while hunting is safe, organic, hormone free, leaner, and far higher in omegas than what’s purchased in most grocery stores.
+I’ve yet to hear a convincing argument that wild game isn’t the better choice, but is it just me or do other hunting enthusiasts get a slight twinge of guilt when food is the only answer?
+Food is a very important reason and a great contributor to my why, but it’s not the only reason.

 It’s not simple.

-- Participation.
 If you want to understand nature, participate in it.
 Try to fully understand it, realize wild animals are not living in Zootopia where they simply run around singing and dancing like Disney characters.
 The cycle of life is harsh and cruel, but as a hunter, I get to be part of that cycle which paints the real portrait of nature, not the one hollywood is attempting to paint for us.
 I get to understand the process of taking a life that will sustain me and my family.
 Hunters truly understand the meaning of “life sustains life”.
 I don’t kill irresponsibly, illegally, or without ethics or remorse.
-I also get to live on one of most amazing continents in the world, I get to freely walk into wild lands and harvest large game animals, without fear or persecution.
-My participation is a vital piece of enjoying and ensuring the amazing natural resources of this area.
+My participation is a vital piece of enjoying and ensuring a future for all the amazing natural resources of this area.
 I feel the participation gives me insight beyond the scope of some less involved in the way of these wild places.

-- Respect.
 Respect comes in many forms.
-I respect all animals I kill.
-The elk, deer, bear, cougar- these are all majestic creatures.
-The respect concept might be confusing to non hunters because some have confused taking a photo with a dead animal as simply showing off one’s trophy.
-The photo to me is respecting the magnificence of the animal and allowing me to remember the effort and success of my hard work.
-My respect comes from understanding how that animal lives year round, what it takes to survive in nature’s unforgiving environment.
+I respect every animal I pursue, as well as the ones not seen as game.
+My respect comes from understanding how that animal lives year round.
+The sheer will these animals exhibit to survive in nature’s unforgiving environment is nothing short of incredible.
 Taking the life of a fully grown mature mule deer isn’t easy and the respect I have for them has come from studying and learning their habits by immersing myself into their world.

-- Avoiding the Disconnect.
 This is a very real syndrome in society today.
-Many are disconnected from wild places, they’re disconnected from their food, their own thoughts, they’re disconnected from the many adventures awaiting anyone who dares venture into a wilderness setting.
+Many are disconnected from wild places, they’re disconnected from their food, disconnected from nature, they’re disconnected and unknowing of the many adventures awaiting anyone who dares venture into a wilderness setting.
 The skills lost through this disconnect are tragic in my opinion.
 We as a people have become over stimulated, ambivalent, lazy, and apathetic.
 Children are drugged with iPads, adults with iPhones.
-Many try as hard as they can to tune out and avoid the harsh realities of nature.
 Many consume poor food, cheap products, crave wealth and fame, but feel depressed and alone like no other time in history.
-My solution: go out into the wild and be alone.
-Get connected to yourself.
-Then think of others and not just yourself.
-Acquaint yourself with hardship, suffering, and let go of your attachments- even if just for a short trip.
 Unplug from the noise, and bathe in the quiet.
-This is mainly what I get from backcountry hunting.
+This is one of the great benefits I get from hunting.
 It’s not only about killing, because most days there is no kill, most days you spend hour upon hour thinking, reflecting and paying attention to your surroundings.
 It’s a great time to connect with something bigger than yourself while leaving behind on the mountain, what isn’t serving you anymore.